Category: Mental Health

 Who is Qualified to Diagnose ADHD?

 Attention-deficit/hyperactivity disorder (ADHD) is diagnosed by a qualified healthcare provider.
-This may include a doctor, psychologist, or psychiatrist.
+This may include a doctor, psychologist Oakville, or psychiatrist.
 During the diagnosis process, they will review medical history, conduct tests and assessments, and look for signs of ADHD.

 Who Does ADHD Impact?